Why Reptiles Are the Coolest Pets in China

 “Everything we sell is captive-bred — no wild collection,” the owner emphasises.
 “We give buyers full training before they take an animal home.
 We don’t want people making impulse decisions.”

-The shop also sells live feeder insects, such as dubia roaches and mealworms, as well as all the necessary lighting and temperature equipments to create safe and healthy habitats.
+The shop also sells live feeder insects, such as dubia roaches and mealworms, as well as all the necessary lighting and temperature equipment to create safe and healthy habitats for these insects.

 One popular species is the leopard gecko.
 Some have lost their tails — a natural defence called “autotomy.”
 These geckos are less expensive, but many customers prefer them.
 “They’re survivors,” the owner says.
 “Their scars make them special.”